 The celebration returns!
 At the finish line on Higgs Beach, we host a continuing party under a huge tent, offering cooked food, Key West fried chicken, adult beverages and more.
 Hundreds of chairs allow and encourage runners to relax, visit and swap stories.
 The in-person awards program will be held under that same big tent on Sunday at 11:00 am, for the 50-mile and 50-kilometer races, and at noon for the 100-mile races.
 Hundreds show!
 Join us to be recognized, receive your award, and cheer others.
 More than 200 awards will be presented in 2023.
 Be a part of the biggest sports events with Keys 100.
 We provide tickets for football, basketball, soccer, cricket and more.
 Get ready to cheer for your favorite team.

-This Southernmost part of the United States is a chain of unique and inter-connected islands that ends in the City of Key West, just 90 miles from Cuba.
-The Florida Keys, known locally as "The Conch Republic", is a spectacular and laid-back sub-tropical paradise, surrounded by the turquoise waters of the Atlantic Ocean and Florida Bay/Gulf of Mexico.
-The Keys feature great fishing, kayaking, snorkeling and diving, hotels, resorts, B&B’s and cuisine and cocktails to fit every budget.
-There is entertainment to fit every taste, important history and a unique culture, sunsets that will keep you spellbound, special events going on throughout the year including the KEYS100, of course, and you don't need a passport to visit here!
+Talk about spectacular!
+This Southernmost part of the United States is a chain of islands surrounded by the turquoise waters of the Atlantic Ocean and Florida Bay/Gulf of Mexico.
+Picturesque and laid-back, the scene is a sub-tropical paradise ending in the City of Key West, just 90 miles from Cuba.
+The Keys, known locally as "The Conch Republic", feature great fishing, kayaking, snorkeling, and diving, with hotels, resorts, B&B, cuisine, and cocktails to fit every budget.
+There is entertainment to fit every taste, important history, unique culture, sunsets that will keep you spellbound, and special events going on throughout the year including the KEYS100, of course, and you don't need a passport to visit here!
 So, what are you waiting for?
 We've saved a space for you!

 The Coveted 100 Mile Individual Race Finisher Buckle